By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 You can erase most of this post from your memory.
 During the process of updating the Diagnostic and Statistical Manual of Mental Disorders (DSM) from the DSM-IV to the DSM-5 a lot of things were proposed.
 Some of those suggested changes were instituted and others were left out.
 This post includes mostly ideas that did not make it to the final DSM-5.
-Because these ideas were included in a lot of research articles and other blog posts I have left the post up but need to tell you that some this information is now out of date.
+Because these ideas were included in a lot of research articles and other blog posts, I have left the post up but need to tell you that some of this information is now out of date.

 Mental illnesses appear and disappear like magic – More DSM-5.

 The effort to improve and refine the Diagnostic and Statistical Manual of Mental Disorders continues.
-This round of revisions has created a lot of concern about the way in which things we though we knew about the nature and treatment of mental illness can change dramatically in a short time span.
+This round of revisions has created a lot of concern about the way in which things we thought we knew about the nature and treatment of mental illness can change dramatically in a short time span.